Protecting Australia's Natural Heritage and Valuable Livestock

 Invasive species are one of the most significant threats to Australia’s ecosystems.
-Species such as feral cats, foxes, and rabbits have caused extensive damage to native flora and fauna.
-These invasive animals often outcompete native species for resources, introduce diseases, and directly prey on vulnerable wildlife.
+Pest animals including introduced feral cats, foxes, rabbits and myna birds thriving in the bush and towns have caused extensive damage to native flora and fauna.
+These invasive animals outcompete native species for resources, introduce diseases and directly prey on vulnerable wildlife.
 For instance, feral cats alone are responsible for the decline and extinction of several native species (Amp Agency).

 Habitat Destruction